Attorneys

 Recognition

-Recognized in Best Lawyers: Ones to Watch, Commercial Litigation, since 2021
+Recognized in Best Lawyers: Commercial Litigation, since 2021

 District of Columbia Courts' "Capital Pro Bono Honor Roll," Honoree, 2018